canonical/charmed-etcd-operator/docs/scale-horizontally.md

 3        started  10.105.253.27   juju-fed980-3  ubuntu@22.04      Running
 ```

+The `Charmed Etcd` operator has added the node to your etcd cluster correctly.
-You can trust that Charmed Etcd added the node correctly.
-If you want to verify
-that it is now a cluster member, you can also use an etcd client to check.
+If you want to verify that it is now a cluster member, you can also use an etcd
+client to check.

-We recommend the tool `etcdctl`, which can be installed running the following commands:
+We recommend the tool `etcdctl`, which can be installed, e.g. as a [package in
+Ubuntu](https://packages.ubuntu.com/search?keywords=etcd-client&searchon=names&suite=all&section=all), running the following commands:
 ```shell
 $ sudo apt-get update
 $ sudo apt-get install etcd-client